HimanshuR321/SoC-IITB-2025-Trackathon/Week6/ReadME.md

-# Week 6 – Intro to Backend Development⚙️
+# Week 6 – Intro to Backend Development ⚙️

 Welcome to **Week 6** of the Trackathon!

 This week, we shift gears to explore the **backend** side of web development — the part that handles **data, logic, and connections behind the scenes**.
 While the frontend (React + Tailwind) makes things look great, it's the backend that gives your app real functionality — user accounts, databases, APIs, and more.

 We’ll dive into the foundational tools of modern backend development:
 **Node.js**, **Express**, **MongoDB**, and **Mongoose** — the building blocks of many real-world full-stack applications.

 ---

-## Learning Playlist
+## ▶️ Learning Playlist

 There’s **no assignment this week** — just focus on watching and absorbing the core concepts through this curated video playlist.